Advertisement

 Theories of autism: understanding different perspectives

-Though recent research efforts have greatly improved our understanding of autism, much remains unknown.
-This has encouraged many people to create theories about its origins, symptoms, and scope.
-Some prominent theories include:
+Though research has improved our understanding of autism, there’s still much to uncover.
+This has led to various theories about its origins, symptoms, and scope.
+Some common theories include:

 Theory word on card index paper